surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Format:</b> select the number format for the measure field.

-- <b>Previous Value< select the alternative measure field, to calculate the difference of growth in widget.
+- <b>Previous Value:</b> select the alternative measure field, to calculate the difference of growth in widget.

-- **Change** specify the conditions for selected measures such as difference, growth, none.
+- <b>Change:</b> specify the conditions for selected measures such as difference, growth, none.

-- **Show Growth** displays the growth rate of selected measures.
+- <b>Show Growth:</b> displays the growth rate of selected measures.

-- **Title** specify widget title.
+- <b>Title:</b> specify widget title.

-- **Label** specify the widget label.
+- <b>Label:</b> specify the widget label.

-- **Style** specify a status indicator for measure value such as default, primary, success, warning, info, danger.
+- <b>Style:</b> specify a status indicator for measure value such as default, primary, success, warning, info, danger.

-- **Theme** Data alignment in widget chart.
+- <b>Theme:</b> Data alignment in widget chart.
 Select using drop down list.

 - **Widget Icon** Choose a icon to symbolize widget value.